 A portfolio is an organized collection of your best work that showcases your skills, capabilities, and accomplishments, especially in a creative field such as architecture where it becomes a requirement and has to be well designed to be able to achieve its purposes.
 Here we provide you with some tips to follow in order to design a good architecture portfolio.

-1. Take the time to design the cover page of Architecture Portfolio
+1. Take the time to design the cover page of the Architecture Portfolio

 The cover page of your portfolio is the first thing that potential employers, clients, or tutors will look at.
 As the saying goes: “You never get a second chance to make a first impression”, your portfolio’s cover page will define that first impression and has to be thought of very wisely.
 Be creative and try to show some personality in a powerful but elegant way that can also provide the reviewers with information about the contents and what to expect.
 If necessary use elements or graphics from your works or even photographs.
 Give your portfolio an informative name like “Tom Cruise Design Portfolio” or “Marlon Brando Architecture Portfolio”., you can also include the date range of the work.
 Don’t forget your contact information including your e-mail address and phone number on the back page.